 “Damn you,” I said.
 Kin or not, he had no right to insinuate that my wanting to help Jean was devious.
 Totally unwarranted.

-He left and after a minute or so of silence; I walked back to the guests by myself.
+He left, and after a minute or so of silence I walked back to the guests by myself.

 By the second hour, Jean knew her party was failing.
 She tried to whip up innovative activities.
 Finally, ahead of schedule, she herded people toward a croquet-patch of lawn for the traditional three-legged race.

-I quickly paired up with Rubin, who, since his wife had died two years ago, had been a growing romantic interest that I’d pursued cautiously since he had always been on the edge of social acceptance and, by Jean's standards, close to poverty.
+I quickly paired up with Rubin, who, since his wife had died two years ago, had been a growing romantic interest that I’d pursued cautiously since he had always been on the edge of social acceptance and, by Jean’s standards, close to poverty.
 Rubin and I went to concerts and movies.
 He’d been over to dinner at my house a few times.
 He seemed interested; we laughed a lot.
-I'd needed male companionship since my last divorce and Rubin had filled the need for the past few months.
+I’d needed male companionship since my last divorce and Rubin had filled that need for the past few months.

 Rubin seemed pleased.
-He had played classical-music duets with Jean for years, and had intensely courted her before she was married and in college.
+He had played classical music duets with Jean for years, and had intensely courted her before she was married and in college.
 I watched the race with the twenty or so other guests.
-The manager tied Rubin’s massive right leg to Jean's thin, muscular left leg with a strip of torn-off, white sheet.
+The manager tied Rubin’s massive right leg to Jean’s thin, muscular left leg with a strip of torn-off, white sheet.
 Staff assisted other pairs to the start line.